-The benefit provisions reflected in this valuation are those which were in effect on July 1, 2017.
-Several benefit changes were made pursuant to SB 2190 and these changes were detailed in the RSVS Study.
-There were no changes in the benefit provisions other than those described in the study.
+The benefit provisions reflected in this valuation are those which were in effect on July 1, 2018.
+There were no changes in the benefit provisions since the prior valuation.
 The benefit provisions are summarized in Appendix B of our Report.